danielylingnew/danielylingnew.github.io/docs/theses.markdown

 ---

-I have a few core theses about the world, new frontiers, and emerging trends that shape my thinking as an early-stage investor.
+I have a few core theses about the world, emerging science and technology at the "edges", and new frontiers that shape my thinking as an early-stage investor.
 These are themes I've been seeing recently and encompass what I see to be important to build in order to make the world a better place and guide why I invest.

 &nbsp;